primedia/site_status/README.md

   config.yml_path = 'path/to/file.yml'
 end
 ```
-Configuration must be run prior to `require site_status`
+Configuration must be run prior to `require 'site_status'`

 ## Limitations
-Does not play well with ssl and unresolvable dns
+!!! does not play well with ssl or unresolvable dns

 ## Installation
 add `gem "site_status"` to your gemfile or `gem install site_status`